 The double punch: Ozone and climate stresses on vegetation (OzoNorClim)

 Ozone on the ground level causes stress in natural vegetation.
-When ozone level increases at the same time as the climate changes vegetation is being hit by a double punch.
+When the ozone level increases at the same time as the climate changes, vegetation is being hit by a double punch.
 This project seeks to find out how this affects the yield and growth.

 Photo: Elina Melteig

 Vegetation is being hit by a double punch; air pollution and climate change.
 Ground level ozone is a problem reducing yield and growth of plants in natural vegetation all over the world.
 In Northern Norway the levels of ozone in the air is lower than in more densely populated areas.
 Nevertheless, the level may increase due to increased traffic of ships along the coast as larger areas are becoming free of ice in the Arctic in summer.
 Thus, it is important to keep track of vegetation responses near these coastal areas.

 Our goal is to develop an ozone and climate effect model that gives more accurate information and better predictions about the current and future effects of tropospheric ozone on vegetation in Northern Norway.
 The new model may also provide improved model results for other parts of the Northern hemisphere, especially the parts north of the Arctic Circle.
 The modelling of climate effects on tundra vegetation may also be improved.
 Tundra is present in mountainous and Northern areas in Europe, North America and Asia.